tom-seddon/b2/doc/Overview.md

 video starting from that point.
 Select the combination of resolution and audio bitrate from the popup.

+#### Lossless

-The lossless option saves out a sequence of numbered TGA files and WAV files, completely unprocessed, plus concat files that you can use with ffmpeg for stitching them together.
+The lossless option saves out a sequence of numbered TGA files and WAV files, completely unprocessed, plus concat files that you can use with command line FFmpeg for stitching them together.
 The audio is 250 KHz float, as used by b2 internally; each frame is 736x576, timestamp as per the concat file.

+(Bear in mind this can in theory use a lot of disk space for longer videos - each emulated second results in 50 images and 1 MByte of sound data!
+The lossless TGA compression generally works well for BBC Micro output but it can't do a perfect job on every image.)

+Enter the file name prefix to save to, which will be used at the prefix for all the various files it saves out.
+For example, if entering `test`, the WAV files will be called `test.000.wav`, `test.001.wav`, etc.; the video files will be called `test.0000000.tga`,`test.0000001.tga`, etc.

+The output files are designed for processing using ffmpeg.
+For some FFmpeg command line examples, see [the FFmpeg notes](./ffmpeg.md).

+#### Compressed

 For compressed video, when available, you'll get two resolution
 options: lower res 1:1 BBC pixels (736x576), and higher res 2:1 BBC